JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_2.md

 Another example of error in the Papers that  interested individuals can readily check for themselves occurs with the Papers' statement on the distance between the earth and the galaxy, Andromeda:

-"This far-distant nebula is visible to the naked eye, and when you view it, pause to consider that the light you behold left those distant suns almost one million years ago."
+“This far-distant nebula is visible to the naked eye, and when you view it, pause to consider that the light you behold left those distant suns almost one million years ago.”
 (170)

 This means that the distance to Andromeda is the distance traveled by light in one million years, the unit of distance being named the light-year.
 In 1929 Hubble published his finding that Andromeda was about one million light years away from us, a figure that had to be more than doubled when, in 1951, Walter Baade discovered a problem in the methodology used by Hubble.